BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 If the user has a channel open, meaning they have some inbound liquidity, they can only receive up to the amount of inbound they have before incurring more fees.
 The amount of inbound liquidity a user has left can be communicated to users as their receive limit.

-If the user has entered an amount and it's lower than their receive limit then no fee message is required though it should still indicate to users that they need to keep their app open to receive the payment.
+If no fee message is shown, the app should still indicate to users that they need to keep the app open to receive the payment.

 <div class="image-slide-gallery">